saulvaldelvira/GDS/README.md

 ## How are elements compared?
 This is an important issue.
 Since we store "generic" data, we must have a way to compare that data. <br>
-That's why all this structures require a function pointer to be passed as a parameter when they are constructed.
+That's why all this structures require a function pointer to be passed, also as a parameter when they are constructed.
 This function must be like this <br>
 ```c
 int func_name (void* param_1, void* param_2);
 ```